1)

 (i)

 Counter-Question: Even without this, there is a difficulty.
-If we say that a Sircha occurs due to a hole, how did Rav Nechemyah know that if the water did not come through a hole in the lung that the Sircha is due to the rib cage?
-Even if there would be a hole in the lung the water will not necessarily come through the lung, as the membrane fills the hole.
-This causes it to be a Treifah, as eventually, the Sircha will fall of when it is no longer attached in the chest area where the lung and ribcage meet, as stated later (48a, that they meet).
+If we say that a Sircha occurs due to a hole, how did Rav Nechemyah know that if the water did not come through a hole in the lung, that the Sircha is due to the rib cage?
+Even if there would be a hole in the lung, the water would not necessarily come through the lung, as the membrane fills the hole.
+This causes it to be a Treifah, as eventually, the Sircha will fall off when it is no longer attached in the chest area where the lung and rib-cage meet, as stated later (in 48a).

 àìà ùàðé äúí ãçåîøà áòìîà äåà ãòáéã, ãîï äãéï éù ìúìåú áãåôï, ãàéëà øéòåúà; åäåà äéä áåã÷ ìäçîéø, ãàé îúøîé ãäéà îáöáöà äåä èøéó.